Civil and Structural Engineering, Master's Programme

-On successful completion of the course, the student is expected to
+On successful completion of the course, the student is expected to:

-Characteristics and physical state of soil
+Properties and physical condition of soil masses

-Stress, strain and stress path in soil
+Stress, strain, and stress patterns in soil masses

-Elasticity and plasticity of soil
+Elasticity and plasticity in soil masses

-Constitutive relationship for soil: cam-clay model etc.
+Constitutive conditions for soil masses/basic properties for soil masses: cam-clay model etc.

-Soil Consolidation and strength of soil in shear
+Settlement and strength of shear soils

 Portfolio must be passed.
 Details of the portfolio will be presented in Canvas at semester start.